verdaux/BookNotes/Phrases/Impressors 4.md

 - [ ] Vanity is a formidable armor.
 - [ ] Kiss the road I walk on
 - [ ] The way you look at the world.
+- [ ] I wish for inner peace, healing, and money.
 Man 2: No, that’s what life is for.
 —The Lift (2000)